templethur/spriter/README.md

 That's it!
 Now read further if you want to know what other abilities the library has.

-Manipulate a Player at runtime
+Manipulate a player at runtime
 ------------------------------
 You have the ability to change the animation and speed of your player.
 Changing animation: